 Social and Cultural Geography, Sexuality and Space, Geographies of the Body, Migration, Whiteness, South Africa

 I am a broadly-trained human geographer primarily interested in social and cultural geography, particularly questions around the ways that different kinds of bodies move through, experience, and perform space.
 I received a BA in East Asian Languages and Cultures from Columbia University, an MA in Geography from the University of Vermont, and a Ph.D in Geography (2011) from the University of Leeds in the UK.
-My research and publications to date have focused on sexuality, gender, and space; the geographies of whiteness in contemporary South Africa; and on the intersection between migration, transnationalism, and identity.
-My current work looks at geographies of sexuality, race, and social reproduction, focusing on queer urban caring practices from the home to the neighborhood to the counter-public sphere.
+My doctoral research and subsequent publications focused on the geographies of whiteness in contemporary South Africa, in particular on the intersection between migration, transnationalism, and identity.
+My current work looks at performances and representations of queer urbanism, focusing on the spaces, practices, and infrastructures of social reproduction and queer urban caring-giving and -taking from the home to the neighborhood to the counter-public sphere.

 Andrucki, M.J. and J. Dickinson (2015).
 Rethinking centers and margins in geography: bodies, life course and the performance of transnational space, Annals of the Association of American Geographers 105(1): 203-218.